ST JAMES' HOSPITAL, MILTON

 The Committee of Visitors was formed by members of Portsmouth Council, this consisted of The Mayor WD King, Alderman Dore, Keat and Chambers and 14 councillors.
 They were responsible for the running of the asylum and would meet within 20 days after 20th December each year.

-During the 1990's the NHS reformed it's approach to the treatment of mental health and many hospitals were closed in favour of a "Care in the Community" system, St James was one of these closures.
+During the 1980s and 1990s the NHS reformed it's approach to the treatment of mental health and many hospitals were closed in favour of a "Care in the Community" system, St James was one of these closures.
 The buildings, many of which are protected, were retained for community based facilities, although several of the villas were demolished due to their poor state of repair.